arangodb/docs/3.10/aql/functions-arangosearch.md

     [VALUE()](functions-document.html) to dynamically look up the value.
   - **offsets** (array): an array of arrays with the matched positions, capped to the specified limits.
-Each inner array has two elements with the start and end offset of a match.
+Each inner array has two elements with the start offset and the length of a match.

     {% hint 'warning' %}
-    The offsets describe the positions in bytes, not characters.
+    The start offsets and lengths describe the positions in bytes, not characters.
     You may need to account for characters encoded using multiple bytes.
     {% endhint %}

 **Examples**